Back arrow

 What is a medication abortion?

-A medication abortion is a medical procedure that generally involves taking two medications, mifepristone and misoprostol, to stop a pregnancy’s growth and expel the contents of the uterus, similar to an early miscarriage.
+A medication abortion is a medical treatment that generally involves taking two medications, mifepristone and misoprostol, to stop a pregnancy from growing and empty theuterus, similar to an early miscarriage.
 Medication abortion is typically performed before 10 weeks in gestational age, and often feels like a heavy, crampy period.

 Many people choose medication abortion over a procedural option because they prefer to have their abortion at home or in another comfortable setting, sometimes without a visit to a clinic.
 Medication abortion feels more natural than the procedural option for some people, as well.
 The reason why people choose which option is best for them is a very personal choice that only they can make.

-To proceed with medication abortion, you’ll generally begin by calculating your gestational age either via last missed period date, ultrasound, or by using date of conception.
-A provider would then get a good picture of your health history before prescribing you the FDA-approved abortion medications.
+To see if a medication abortion may be right for you, you’ll generally begin by calculating your gestational age either via last missed period date, ultrasound, or by using date of conception.
+Then, a provider would gather your health history to confirm treatment is safe for you before prescribing you the FDA-approved abortion medications.

 How quickly is mifepristone absorbed?